bitst0rm-pub/Formatter/README.md

                 // Solution: Use the "format_on_priority" option to workaround this.
                 //
                 // By default, this option uses a boolean value: false OR true
-                // To exclude files or dirs, use a dictionary format:
+                // To exclude dirs, files and extensions, use a dictionary format:
                 // "format_on_save": {
                 //     "exclude_dirs_regex": [".*(\\.git|node_modules|__pycache__|env).*", ".*/project/test"],
                 //     "exclude_files_regex": [".*test_file\\.py\\$", ".*/project/test/config\\.json"],
                 //     "exclude_extensions_regex": ["ya?ml", "mjs", "json"]
                 // }
+                // Terminology: Hidden dot files, like .bashrc, do not have an extension to exclude.
                 "format_on_save": false,

                 // Auto formatting whenever code is pasted into the current file.